-Shotgun is an awarded opportunity that supports the advancement of selected Tasmanian artist/s through a customised and intensive program of high-level industry access, production assistance and critical engagement.
+Shotgun is a Contemporary Art Tasmania artist development program.
+It is an awarded opportunity that supports selected Tasmanian artist/s through a customised and intensive program of high-level industry access, critical engagement and new work.

-The selected Shotgun artists receive a presentation fee based on current rates, a materials allowance and further investment in a customised development program.
+Shotgun 9 will take place between August 2020 and March 2021.
+It is essential that the successful applicant/s be available to participate in activities across the program period.
+The selected Shotgun 9 artist/s will receive: a presentation fee based on current NAVA rates, a materials allowance up to $5000 with further investment in a customised development program.

 CAT Shotgun Coordinator:

 Kylie Johnson – email@example.com

 Shotgun 8 Eloise Kirk